In March 2018, we found larvae from an exotic mosquito species, Culex sitiens, near the Kaipara Harbour, north of Auckland.

-Contractors for Biosecurity New Zealand have taken water samples and set light traps to collect larvae and trap adult mosquitoes in and around the area where the larvae were initially found.
+Contractors for Biosecurity New Zealand took water samples and set light traps to collect larvae and trap adult mosquitoes in and around the area where the larvae were initially found.

-Only a small number of larvae have been found and no adults have been detected.
-Surveillance of the surrounding area has determined it has not spread from the site where they were originally detected.
+Only a small number of larvae were found and no adults were detected.
+Surveillance of the surrounding area determined it did not spread from the site where they were originally detected.

-On 13 November 2018, Biosecurity New Zealand began doing an aerial spraying programme to attempt to eradicate the Culex sitiens from the area near the Kawau Parua Inlet.
+On 13 November 2018, Biosecurity New Zealand began doing an aerial spraying programme to eradicate the Culex sitiens from the area near the Kawau Parua Inlet.

-Biosecurity New Zealand has successfully eradicated exotic mosquitoes in the past, including in this area.
+Biosecurity New Zealand had successfully eradicated exotic mosquitoes in the past, including from this area.

 Who to contact